florisoft/User.Manuals/E-COMMERCE/Active email (M56)/Active Email Editor EN.md

 # Step 6.
 Enabling an e-mail template

-When the e-mail template is ready for use and you want to make the template avaiable in the back office follow the following steps:
+When the e-mail template is ready for use and you want to make the template available in the back office follow the following steps:

 0. If needed **save** and exit the template editor.
 1. Go to the mail configuration screen (top navigator bar: *configuration* **→** *mail configuration*).
 2. If needed search for the template you need to enable.
 3. Press/check the '*Enabled*' checkbox in the template listicle row.
-4. Once enabled it will be visible in the backoffice
+4. Once enabled it will be visible in the Florisoft application.

 <img src=".Active Email Editior EN media/EnabledOptionTemplate.png">